oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Java Platform, Standard Edition (Java SE) lets you develop and deploy Java applications on desktops and servers.
+Java Platform, Standard Edition (Java SE) lets you develop and deployJava applications on desktops and servers.

 **More Information**